 Pertouli: the Garden of Eden

-Pyli Trikalon: eternal guard of the mountain’s passage
+Pyli Trikalon: eternal guardian of the mountain pass

-This has been a gate for Trikala’s mountain region for centuries, and is a significant sight in the area.
-It was once a Byzantine town – Megala Pyli (Large Gates) – with a spectacular monastery called Porta Panagias.
+This has been a gateway to Trikala’s mountain region for centuries, and is a significant sight in the area.
+It was once a Byzantine town – Megala Pyli (Great Gates) – with a spectacular monastery called Porta Panagias.
 Above this narrow passage you’ll find today’s Pyli, the primary commercial and transit hub of the area.
-Here stands its famous arch stone bridge, built in 1514.
+Here stands its famous arched stone bridge, built in 1514.

 Hidden gems of Elati